 Mortgage in California

 California is home to some of the most important economic hubs in the United States.
 The state would rank fifth in the world in terms of GDP if it were a sovereign nation.
-This single state alone represents 14.6% of the entire US economy.
-Given the economic outlook, many people want to move to the Golden State for its abundance of prosperous careers.
-Our California mortgage calculator will help you determine what you can afford in a notoriously expensive state.
+This single state represents 14.6% of the entire US economy.
+Given that economic strength, many people move to the Golden State for its abundance of prosperous careers.
+Our California mortgage calculator helps you determine what you can afford in a notoriously expensive state.

 The California Dream is something that many people have for a good reason.
 If you're looking to move, here's what you need to know about mortgages in the Golden State.

-California is one of the rare states that has more than three mortgage options.
+California is one of the rare states with more than three mortgage options.
 Let's break them down.

-• California conventional mortgage: Most borrowers will receive a traditional loan in California.
-However, conventional mortgages are tricky depending on where you want to be due to the high housing costs.
+• California conventional mortgage: Most borrowers in California receive a traditional loan.
+However, high housing costs can make conventional mortgages tricky depending on where you want to live.
 The maximum conforming loan (which has less stringent requirements) is approximately $800,000.
-If you're looking to move to the Bay Area, for example, that won't go very far.
-If you can find a conforming loan, you can get a mortgage with as little as 5% down, a 620 credit score, and a debt-to-income ratio of under 43%.
-However, if you need to get a jumbo loan, expect to need multiple months of mortgage payments in reserve plus 20% down and a much higher credit score.
+If you're moving to the Bay Area, for example, that won't go very far.
+With a conforming loan, you can get a mortgage with as little as 5% down, a 620 credit score, and a debt-to-income ratio under 43%.
+If you need a jumbo loan, expect to need multiple months of mortgage payments in reserve plus 20% down and a much higher credit score.

 • California FHA mortgage: While you can receive FHA loans in California, the property price must be below $822,735, meaning that some of the hottest markets in the Bay Area and Los Angeles are ineligible.
 However, FHA loans are perfect for many of the smaller suburbs and cities around these areas.
 You can get an FHA loan for as little as 3.5% down (580+ credit score) or 10% down (500+ credit score).